 4 x 25 Calf Raises – Hold your suitcase and press your toes toward the ground, flex your calves, and pause at the top of each rep

-4 x 20 Suitcase Shrugs (each arm) – Hold your suitcase in one hand, press shoulders upward towards your ears, and then bring back down.
-Repeat.
+4 x 20 Suitcase Shrugs – Hold your suitcase in one hand, press shoulders upward toward your ears, and then bring back down.
+Repeat, with both arms.

 Glutes – Raise your knee to your opposite shoulder, wrap your arm around your knee, and try to bring the leg as close to your shoulder as you can.